-In our interview with Wolfgang Süßle, CEO, we look at the role of each individual's commitment as well as our wider responsibility to society.
-He explains why discussions around purpose, responsibility and a creative drive are fundamental to his daily life as CEO.
+In our interview with Wolfgang Süßle, CEO, we look at the role of each individuals commitment as well as our wider responsibility to society.
+He explains why discussions on purpose, responsibility and a creative drive are fundamental to his daily life as CEO.

 Whether it’s within our company or in the wider community, we are constantly focusing on our dedication and commitment as individuals, always keeping in mind our own responsibilities to ensure our overall success, whilst striving to enjoy our work in the process.
 As a company, we must ensure that we are continuously asking ourselves how we can live up to the responsibilities we have with respect to society.
 For some time now, many economic and strategy publications have examined what the “purpose” of a company should be, and I too ascribe to the belief that our economics needs to develop in a new direction in order to be successful in the long term.

 Yes.
 Each company needs to have a purpose, a raison d’être.
 For me, this is closely related to the trustworthiness and attitude expressed by the company.
 What does my company stand for, and how transparent and trustworthy does the company come across when communicating with different stakeholders?
 How sustainable are the company’s development processes, and how does it market its products and services?
 Customers and employees alike are looking for answers to all of these questions when making decisions.
 At L&R, the definition of the purpose of our company group is nothing new, and we have been working on it for more than 160 years.
 We are working to improve people’s health.
 We work in line with this duty each and every day.
 Both our passion and our purpose are also reflected in our claim “People.Health.Care.”.
 We marry up the products, solutions and services we offer with our objectives of serving and caring for people and improving their health.